what are Digital Dental X-Rays?

 Generally performed during dental examinations at Cranston Dental Group, digital dental x-rays (radiographs) allow our practitioners to diagnose problems that are not visible to the naked eye and understand more about the internal health of your teeth and jaw.
 There are a number of dental conditions that can be identified through x-rays, including cavities (tooth decay) between teeth, cysts, abscesses, bone loss, and tooth impaction.
 When these conditions are detected early, Cranston and Warwick, RI patients may have more effective and less invasive treatment options.
 For more on how digital dental x-rays may benefit your oral health, contact our friendly team today!

-Who Is a Candidate for Dental X-Rays?
+Who Is a good Candidate for Dental X-Rays?

 People of all ages may be candidates for dental x-rays.
 For most patients, x-rays are taken on a preventive basis, usually during a routine dental examination and cleaning visit.
 Our team may also take x-rays as needed to evaluate specific concerns (such as tooth pain), to facilitate a dental procedure, or to address a dental emergency.
 Though digital x-rays use significantly less radiation than film x-rays, Cranston Dental Group prefers to minimize patient exposure.
 Women who are pregnant or who may be pregnant should inform our team upon arrival so that extra cautionary steps may be taken.
 Digital dental x-rays allow us to screen for: